United States : Safety by City

 During the hurricane season in the Atlantic Ocean, from June to November can be quite dangerous.

-In the event of an approaching hurricane or tropical storm, pay attention to television and radio programs that will tell you what to do and what to do.
+In the event of an approaching hurricane or tropical storm, pay attention to television and radio programs that will tell you what to do.

 - Visas - Visitors to the United States must obtain a visa from one of the United States diplomatic missions unless they come from one of the visa-exempt countries or Visa Waiver Program countries.
 A valid passport is a must.